PhysicsUofRAUI/RecSportsApp/README.md

 That is the rough idea.

+# Usefullness
+This project will be useful to people involved in recreation sports leagues.
+It will provide an easy way for people to look up and compare stats in recreation leagues.
+This could add extra enjoyment since some people really love to look around at this kind of stuff, and see how they and their friends are doing.
+It could also increase interest in the league, but that is much less likely.

 # Contributing
 Anyone is welcome to contribute.
 At this moment there is not much concrete to contribute on but hopefully soon that will change.